 She attended Georgetown University for two years, then transferred to the Wharton Business School at the University of Pennsylvania.
 Ivanka also appeared as a boardroom advisor in Donald Trump’s TV hit The Apprentice.
 She went on to serve as Executive Vice President of Development & Acquisitions at the Trump Organisation and since her father took office she has taken a formal role as adviser to the President.

-In summary, Ivanka Trump has zero foreign policy experience to bring to this esteemed position, unless you count ‘trade’ and entertainment.
+In summary, Ivanka Trump has zero foreign policy experience to bring to this esteemed position of speculative foreign emissary, unless you count ‘trade’ and entertainment.
 How interesting it would be to be a fly on the wall in President Xi Jinping’s room when he retires after an evening of entertainment at Mar A Lago, courtesy of Ivanka.
 Or equally in Angela Merkel’s private cabinet meetings after the G20 summit.
 They must be having a falling over backwards.
-And what a field day ethics lawyers across the US must be having when faced with the countless crony connections being made by the President and his closest advisers.
+And what a field day ethics lawyers across the US must be having when faced with countless accusations of cronyism and nepotism by the most powerful man in the world.
 Some voices on the Left are already shouting for Donald Trump’s impeachment.

 This article was written by Ari Stein, editor of 52 Insights.
 His opinion is his own and does not reflect the magazine.